 …carved the range into the geological wonder that became the popular Clay Cliffs.

-Now, people from here and abroad travel for long hours and walk the distance to see the natural wonder that the Clay Cliff presents.
+Now, people from here and abroad travel for long hours and walk the distance to see the Clay Cliff’s natural wonder.

-The Clay Cliffs became more popular after it was chosen as one of the many New Zealand locations where Walt Disney’s Mulan was shot.
+The Clay Cliffs became more popular after being chosen as one of the many New Zealand locations where Walt Disney’s Mulan was shot.

 So, what important lessons in life that we can learn from the Clay Cliffs?

 Perhaps we have said in our prayers many times, “Lord, mould me in the way you want me to be”, but then how can the Lord God mould us when we are restless?

 Worse, we might always be moving against the moulding hands of God.